Zamiell/typescript-faq/README.md

 export type UserID = number & { readonly __userIDBrand: unique symbol };
 ```

+### 7) Performance - Nobody wins

+- [Matt Pocock](https://www.youtube.com/@mattpocockuk) mentions that [the TypeScript team says that there should be no performance difference between the two](https://www.youtube.com/watch?v=zM9UPcIyyhQ).
+(He does not show any receipts for the claim, but it appears plausible.)

 ## Arguments

 Now that we have a firm grasp of the concrete differences between `interface` and `type`, we can start to look at the arguments for using one over the other.